Web Catalog Information Subject to Change

 FCH 498 Introduction to Research (1 - 5)

-Eighteen hours per week of laboratory and library research and report writing.
-Solution of a selected research problem using special laboratory techniques.
+3-4 hours per credit per week of laboratory and library research and report writing.
+Solution of a selected research problem using specialized techniques.
 A written report on data, procedures, results and conclusions.
 Fall and Spring.

 FCH 510 Environmental Chemistry I (3)

 Three hours of lecture per week.
 Introduction to the processes that control chemical behavior in aquatic environments, including precipitation, dissolution, gas exchange, acid-base, oxidation-reduction, complexation and adsorption reactions.
 Emphasis will be on explanation and prediction of chemical behavior.
 Examples will be from the areas of fresh and marine waters, groundwater, wastewater, and geo-chemistry.
 Spring.

 Prerequisites: An introductory course in physical chemistry is required.

 FCH 511 Atmospheric Chemistry (3)

 Prerequisite: One year of undergraduate chemistry or permission of instructor.

 FCH 515 Methods of Environmental Chemical Analysis (3)